 Lake Land College Head Coach

-From 1994 to 2005, Coach Nelson was the general manager and head coach of the McDonald All Stars International Team.
-Cuba, Australia, Japan, Great Britain, New Zealand and Canada are just some of the countries he has taken his teams to play.
-His McDonald All Stars teams have played against such national teams as Cuba, Mexico, Italy, Great Britain, Venezuela, France, Canada, Czechoslovakia and the Netherlands, as well as the state team of Queensland in Australia.
-Along with their overseas travel, Coach Nelson’s McDonald All Stars also played in tournaments all over the continental U.S. and Hawaii.
+From 1994 to 2005, Coach Nelson was the general manager and head coach of the McDonald All-Stars International Team.
+His teams traveled wide and far, including visits to Cuba, Australia, Japan, Great Britain, New Zealand and Canada.
+During these visits, his McDonald All-Star teams played against an impressive array of talent, including the national teams of Cuba, Mexico, Italy, Great Britain, Venezuela, France, Canada, Czechoslovakia and the Netherlands, as well as the state team of Queensland in Australia.
+In addition to their competitive excursions overseas, Coach Nelson’s McDonald All-Stars played in tournaments all over the continental United States and in Hawaii.

 Expanding his reach deeper and wider into the softball world, Coach Nelson co-founded Elite Softball, a program designed to evaluate junior high and high school players for the purpose of introducing players to college programs at every level of NCJAA, NAIA, and NCAA competition.
 Nelson devotes his summers and falls to scheduling, staffing, and managing Elite Softball showcases.
 Although the emphasis of Elite Softball is on evaluation, Coach Nelson makes sure they are also designed to teach so that when a player concludes a showcase, she has not only demonstrated her talents, she has refined them.